-➤ To encourage healthy and active lifestyles for Invercargill residents through the use of the reserve.
+To encourage healthy and active lifestyles for Invercargill residents through the use of the reserve.

-- 3.20.1 Groups booking events in Elizabeth Park will be encouraged to provide healthy food alternatives at their event. - 3.20.2 Council will consider the cultural needs and physical abilities of potential users when designing environments in Elizabeth Park to ensure the reserve is welcoming and functional for all.
+3.24.1 Council will consider the cultural needs and physical abilities of potential users when designing environments in Elizabeth Park to ensure the reserve is welcoming and functional for all.